-CBSE Class 12 Accountancy Syllabus emphasises on enhancing the fundamental comprehension about the nature and purpose of the accounting information and its utility in the conduct of business operations.
+CBSE Class 12 Accountancy Syllabus emphasises enhancing the fundamental comprehension of the nature and purpose of accounting information and its utility in the conduct of business operations.
 This progresses logical reasoning, analytical skills and judgmental potential among the students.
-Class 12 Accountancy provides a wide range of illustrative examples, which help the students to comprehend and learn quickly.
+Class 12 Accountancy exam provides a wide range of illustrative examples, which help the students to comprehend and learn quickly.